5 Reasons Im Glad to Be Vegan

 As a vegan I not only know what’s in my food, but I know that every forkful is an exercise in an improved existence and a way to save myself, save the animals, and save the world—all while I’m on my lunch break.
 That’s why I’m glad to be a vegan today.

-Tommy Dean is an editorial assistant at VegNews magazine who grew up in New England and now resides in the sometimes sunny, but mostly foggy city of San Francisco.
+Tommy Dean is a former editorial assistant at VegNews Magazine who grew up in New England.
 His mantra is "Kale Rules Everything Around Me."

 Read More »